 Psychologies.
 Written by Manashantii Tuesday 22nd March 2016

-B. Experiential Factors and or Environmental Factors / Social environment which is = Nurture which is = Psychology, Psychotherapy and Psychiatry = This means exploring the way you have been nurtured in your life.
+B. Experiential Factors and or Environmental Factors / Social environment which is = Nurture which is = Psychology, Psychotherapy and Psychiatry = Nurture is your learned behaviour.= This means exploring the way you have been nurtured in your life.
+Traumatic experience(s) can cause your mental health to decline for the worse.
+Your (nurture) learned behaviour can be changed by (experience) external factors.

 - 1. Psychologist is a Psychology Graduate.
 Psychologist is a graduate who studied the of Science of Mind and Behaviour, developmental psychology, relational psychotherapy and Statistics.
 A psychology graduate is an academic and not a practitioner.

-- 3. Psychotherapist uses Therapeutic treatment through communication is also educated in mental illness, neuroscience and assessment skills.
+- 3. Psychotherapist uses Therapeutic treatment through communication; psychotherapist is also educated in mental illness, neuroscience and assessment skills.

 - 4. Psychiatrist is a qualified medical doctor who has also scientifically studied mental illness, neuroscience and behaviour science with the medical element of prescribing pharmaceutical drugs.
 Psychiatry also explores Nature and Nurture and uses The Medical Model as well as talking therapies.